ardnew/bash-busy/README.md

 The next argument is the prompt printed next to the animated busy string.

 The final argument is a string that is passed to `eval` and determines how long to continue the busy loop.
-As long as the expression evaluates `false`, the busy loop continues running.
-Once it evaluates true, the busy loop exits and the function returns.
+As long as the expression evaluates to `false` (non-zero, or `-ne 0`), the busy loop continues running.
+Once it evaluates to `true` (zero, or `-eq 0`), the busy loop exits and the function returns.

 ## Asynchronous tasks